MariaMasood-1/Dogecoin_Prediction_Final_Project/README.md

     return X[:, -1] #return the last value for each input sequence
 ```

 Next up we’re going to have to split up our data to a train and test set.
-We do so by creating the Xtrain & Train variables, we then use the “X” and “N” variables we used before to fill those variables with data, we essentially do the same thing with our “Xtest” and “Ytest” variables with the other half of the data for our test set: <br>
+We do so by creating the Xtrain & Train variables,The model is initially fit on a training dataset,[3] which is a set of examples used to fit the parameters (e.g. weights of connections between neurons in artificial neural networks) of the model.
+Successively, the fitted model is used to predict the responses for the observations in a second dataset called the validation dataset.
+Finally, the test dataset is a dataset used to provide an unbiased evaluation of a final model fit on the training dataset..
+However, we're not creating a validation dataset in this analysis for the simplicity of the model.
+We have used the “X” and “N” variables we used before to fill those variables with data, we essentially do the same thing with our “Xtest” and “Ytest” variables with the other half of the data for our test set: <br>
 ```Python